Artificial insemination: Intrauterine

-Intrauterine insemination (IUI) involves injection of washed sperm directly into the uterus with a catheter.
-Insemination in this way means that the sperm do not have to swim through the cervix which is coated with a mucus layer.
+Intrauterine insemination (IUI) involves injection of 'washed' sperm directly into the uterus with a catheter.
+Washing involves the removal of chemicals other than sperm which are in the natural ejaculate.
+In forms of vaginal insemination, including artificial vaginal insemination and ICI, these chemicals will be filtered out by the vagina.
+Insemination in this way also means that the sperm do not have to swim through the cervix which is coated with a mucus layer.
 This layer of mucus can slow down the passage of sperm and can result in many sperm perishing before they can enter the uterus.
 Donor sperm is sometimes tested for mucus penetration if it is to be used for ICI inseminations but partner sperm may or may not be able to pass through the cervix.
 In these cases, the use of IUI can provide a more efficient delivery of the sperm.
 In general terms, IUI is usually regarded as more efficient than ICI or IVI.
 It is therefore the method of choice for single and lesbian women wishing to conceive using donor sperm since this group of recipients usually require artificial insemination because they do not have a male partner, not because they have medical problems.
 Owing to the high number of these recipients using donor sperm services, IUI is therefore the most popular method of insemination today at a fertility clinic.
 The term 'artificial insemination' has, in many cases, come to mean IUI insemination.